-The Colorado Mental Wellness Network is staffed entirely by people with (or are close family members of those with) mental illness.
-Because of that, one of our main priorities is helping our peers, or other people in recovery from mental illness, improve the quality of their lives and give back to their communities.
+Colorado Mental Wellness Network is staffed entirely by people with mental health, substance use, trauma and/or co-occurring conditions.
+One of our main priorities is helping our peers, or other people in recovery from behavioral health conditions, improve the quality of their lives and give back to their communities.
 One way we do this is by providing advocacy training so that peers can more effectively advocate for themselves, a loved one, or the peer community as a whole.
 This advocacy is needed at policy-making tables, legislative hearings, in the media, and in their home communities.

-Our overall goal in advocacy is to increase public awareness of what it means to have a mental health condition.
+Our overall goal in advocacy is to increase public awareness of what it means to have a behavioral health condition.
 That can include concepts like:

 What is Advocacy?

-Learn more about the different types of advocacy by watching the video below.
-You’ll also learn about why sharing your story is one of the most effective ways of conducting self-advocacy.
+Learn more about the different types of advocacy by watching the video below and completing our “Using Your Story” handout.
+You’ll also learn about why sharing your story is one of the most effective ways of conducting advocacy.
 This is because the average person will remember a story much better than a bunch of statistics.
-Additionally, stories lend credibility and authority to an issue because they help those who don’t have experience with the mental health care system understand and empathize with our challenges.
+Additionally, stories lend credibility and authority to an issue because they help those who don’t have experience with the behavioral health care system understand and empathize with our experiences.
 Stories can also evoke the type of emotional conviction that’s necessary to make real change.